dvsa/vol-app/docs/app/local-setup.md

 :::tip

-If you have [nvm](https://github.com/nvm-sh/nvm) installed, use `nvm use` for current LTS release 22.16.0.
+If you have [nvm](https://github.com/nvm-sh/nvm) installed, use `nvm use` to automatically switch to Node.js 22.16.0 as specified in `.nvmrc`.

 :::